microsoft/dicom-server/docs/how-to-guides/enable-authentication-with-tokens.md

 1. Create a resource application in Azure AD.
 1. Provide app registration details to your Medical Imaging Server for DICOM.
-1. Create a service client in application in Azure AD.
+1. Create a service client application in Azure AD.
 1. Retrieve Access Token via Postman or Azure CLI.

 ## Prerequisites